armenr/ansiformer/README.md

 # terraform-provisioner-ansible
 > Provision terraform resources with ansible

+## Problems I'm Seeking to Address
+When you flip a switch, you expect something to happen, and for it to exit with success or failure at the end of the lifecycle of that effort.

 ## Overview

 **[Terraform](https://github.com/hashicorp/terraform)** is a tool for automating infrastructure.
 Terraform includes the ability to provision resources at creation time through a plugin api.
 Currently, some builtin [provisioners](https://www.terraform.io/docs/provisioners/) such as **chef** and standard scripts are provided; this provisioner introduces the ability to provision an instance at creation time with **ansible**.